 Having a Disney DAS pass or one for other theme parks can be incredibly helpful.
-So in this post, we’re discussing what a Disney DAS pass is, their updated guidelines, how to qualify for one, and what to say to get a DAS pass when you have diabetes.
+So in this post, we’re discussing what a Disney DAS pass is, their updated guidelines, how you used to be able to qualify for one, and what the current status is for Disney DAS passes and type 1 diabetes in 2024.

-A DAS pass at theme parks like Disney, allows for accommodations for certain health conditions and developmental disabilities.
+A DAS pass at theme parks like Disney allows for accommodations for certain health conditions and developmental disabilities.
 It can make navigating the park much easier.
 In the past, the complexities and burdens of managing diabetes would qualify you for a DAS pass in some cases.
-But, you need to know what to say to get a DAS pass, and recognize that under new guidelines going into effect on May 19, 2024, some people with diabetes may no longer be eligible for a Disney DAS pass.

 What is a DAS pass?

 DAS stands for Disability Access Service.
 A DAS pass is intended to help guests with developmental disabilities enjoy their time in an amusement park.
-More specifically, a DAS pass assists those who have a disability that makes waiting in long lines difficult or not possible.
+More specifically, a DAS pass assists those who have a disability which makes waiting in long lines difficult or not possible.

 Disney DAS Pass Description after May 19, 2024